 Thomas, a native Oregonian, received his Bachelor’s degree in Finance from Portland State University and an MBA from the University of Portland.Thomas strongly believes that economic development should be a main priority.
 His vision includes supporting area small businesses, the Chamber of Commerce, and finding ways to welcome new business opportunities.
 This, he feels, will make West Linn financially stronger and remain a vibrant, vital community for all our citizens, young and old.
 Other top priorities include strong public safety, enhancing City infrastructure, and maintaining City services.

-Over the last several years Thomas has served on six (6) city/county boards: Tri-City Committee (Vice-Chair), Transportation Advisory Board, Citizen’s Budget Committee (Vice Chair and Chair), Community Police Facility Development Committee, West Linn Police Station Steering Committee and, the Planning Commission for West Linn.
+Over the years Thomas has served on six (6) city/county boards: Tri-City Committee (Vice-Chair and Chair), Transportation Advisory Board, Citizen’s Budget Committee (Vice Chair and Chair), Community Police Facility Development Committee, West Linn Police Station Steering Committee and, the Planning Commission for West Linn.
 He has also worked tirelessly on the West Linn Police Station PAC that successfully advocated for the passage of an $8.5 million bond measure to give our officers a safe and adequate facility.
 This successful bond measure election was the first to pass in thirteen years.

-Thomas is also active in Emerging Local Government Leaders (ELGL).
-ELGL are innovative local government leaders with a passion for connecting, communicating and educating.
+Thomas was also active in Emerging Local Government Leaders (ELGL).
+ELGL is innovative local government leaders passionate about connecting, communicating, and educating.
 In 2014, he was actively planning for their annual conference #ELGL14.

 Thomas was elected to the City Council in 2012.
 Joining the National League of Cities in 2014, he was appointed to the Small Cities Council.
 This national council’s purpose is to network and share ideas and solutions to challenges affecting small cities across the nation.
 In addition, the council shapes national legislation priorities to positively impact smaller communities.
 He has advocated for Small Cities priorities in Congress and the White House.